Future Indefinite Tense

 Examples:

-In negative sentences, the word ‘not’ is added after ‘will’.
+In negative sentences, not is added after the helping verb will.

 Examples: